Open the door to your new home with financing that best fits your needs.

 Lending services not available in: Hawaii, Massachusetts, Nevada, New York, North Dakota and Utah

-A mortgage is a type of loan designed to help you buy a home or investment property.
+A mortgage is a loan designed to help you buy or refinance your primary home, a vacation house or any other type of investment property.
 When you take out a mortgage, you agree to repay the amount you borrow from a lender along with interest, which is rolled into your monthly payments.

 In exchange for low interest rates, the lender secures your loan using your property as collateral.
-If you find yourself unable to repay your mortgage on time, the lender can repossess your property and sell it to recoup the loss.
+That means if you find yourself unable to repay your mortgage on time, the lender can repossess your property and sell it to recoup the loss.

 How does a mortgage work?

-A mortgage is similar to other types of loans that are secured with collateral.
+A mortgage is similar to other types of loans secured with collateral.
 A key difference lies in the way your monthly payment is allocated.

 Retail and wholesale lenders